jerrimor/Election-Analysis/README.md

 * The county with the highest turnout

 ## Election-Audit Results
-The three counties had a total vote count of nearly 370,000 and there were three candidates in the race for election.
-The winner is Diana DeGette with 73.8% of the votes.
-The results of this election are provided within the text file in this repo and are also screen printed in this document.
+The three counties had three candidates in the race for election.
+The results of this election are provided at the candidate and county level.
+The results are viewable within the text file in this repo and are also screen printed in this document.

-A summary is as follows:
+A detailed summary of the election results is as follows:

-## 369,711 total votes in this election
+### 369,711 Total Votes

 County Level Results: